All Books

 by Hampton Sides

-The true story of an audacious WWII raid to rescue 500 POWs in the Philippines.
+The audacious WWII raid to save 500 POWs from a prison camp.

 Key Takeaways